maishsk/ami-has-3-syllables/quotes.md

-A.M.I. has the same number as Hello World.
+A.M.I. has the same number of syllables as Hello World.
 Yup 3! #3syllables The number of syllables in A.M.I.
 Rhymes with pee.
 It does not rhyme with poo! #3syllables You would never pronounce it ahh-wsss - A.M.I. has #3syllables No-one says that AWS rhymes with "jaws" #3syllables